tyrobro/GridMon/README.md

 - Designing distributed architectures with multiple communicating components
 - Building full-stack applications with modern web technologies
 - Understanding the trade-offs between rapid prototyping and production-ready systems

----

-## License

-MIT License.
-See LICENSE file for details.

----

-## Contributing

-This is an educational project.
-Contributions, bug reports, and feature requests are welcome via GitHub issues and pull requests.

----

-## Support

-For questions or issues:

-- Open an issue on GitHub
-- Consult the inline code documentation
-- Review the v2.0 roadmap for planned improvements